Enzyme-Linked Immnoabsorbent Assay (ELISA) Methods for Detecting Antigen!

 The wells are washed and then a known antigen is added and incubated.

-i.
-If IgM antibodies against the antigen are present in the well, the antigen will bind to the IgM antibody and remain in the well.
+the antigen will bind to the IgM antibody and remain in the well.

 The wells are washed to remove unbound antigen